 On December 22, 2015, Cathey Anderson, Beloved friend and founder of The Freedom Challenge, passed away.
 Today in her honor along with her family I want to announce the Cathey Anderson Scholarship Fund.
 Please watch the video below to hear from Cathey and read from her daughter Callie Carson as she explains the heart behind the scholarship Fund.
-The ability to apply for a scholarship for one of our 2018 Challenges as well as the opportunity to give to the fund will begin Monday, January 8.
+The ability to apply for a scholarship as well as give to this fund is now available.
 Cathey loved women and enjoyed seeing the inner transformation in them as they gave to their sisterhood throughout the world.
 I am grateful to keep her legacy alive through this Scholarship fund

 At a summer conference in 2010, my mom (Cathey Anderson) was posed with the question from a speaker: “Where are you allowing your fears to stifle your faith?”
 She knew immediately the answer-her fear of heights.
 Multiple times in her life she had attempted to summit Mt.
 Whitney and was never able to because her fears held her back from achieving that goal.

 The following September, my mom tried yet again to summit Mt Whitney one last time.
 This time she knew that she would not allow anything to sway her resolve.
 God and my dad, would faithfully get her to that peak.
 It was on the drive home after this breakthrough that the Lord planted the vision of the Freedom Climb (now known as The Freedom Challenge) in my mom’s heart, mind and soul.

 The first thing she said to my dad upon receiving the vision was: “God wants me to climb Mt.
 Kilimanjaro with women to fight for freedom and justice.”